alexRyan719/playground-hbgs278s/statement_7.md

     example_list_4 = [1, 'b', 3]

   To add elements to a list, use the .append() function.
 To access specific items in a list, you can use an index.
+To sort a list, use the .sort() or sorted() functions.

 @[Try adding, accessing, and removing elements from this list!]({"stubs": ["list.py"], "command": "python3 list.py"})